Interesting Facts for Kids

 Did you know that...

 ...
-Brazil was not only the host country for the Soccer Worldcup 2014, but also the next Olympics will be held in Brazil in 2016?
+Brazil was not only the host country for the Soccer Worldcup 2014, but also for the Olympic Games in 2016?

 Images on Brazil facts page: shutterstock.com and own images, BMX image from Rio2016.com